jdx/mise/README.md

 of `rtx activate` is that it will only run `hook-env` when the shell is about to be displayed, not immediately after activating.
 Not calling `hook-env` immediately appears to work better with direnv.

+### Is rtx secure?

+Not as much as it should be, though currently a bit more secure than asdf.
+Work will happen in this area as secure supply chains are incredibly important.
+See [SECURITY.md](./SECURITY.MD) for more information.

 ## Comparison to asdf

 rtx is mostly a clone of asdf, but there are notable areas where improvements have been made.